-Students in Honors Pre-Calculus are taught in-depth Pre-Calculus topics with connections to physics concepts.
+PREREQUISITE: Pre-Calculus instructor recommendation; completion of, or simultaneously enrolled in, Physics or Honors Physics strongly recommended Students in Honors Pre-Calculus are taught in-depth Pre-Calculus topics with connections to physics concepts.
 Honors Pre-Calculus is a higher-level course for students taking AP Calculus in high school or Calculus as college freshmen.
 To be successful, students must have a very strong background in Algebra, Geometry, and Algebra 2.
 Topics include: functions, analytic geometry, trigonometry, parametric and polar equations and the introduction to calculus.
 The graphing calculator is used to provide a rich array of representation.
 Real world problem situations are used.
 A graphing calculator is necessary.
 Successful completion leads to AP Calculus.

-Alignment to the Iowa Core Curriculum: Polynomial, rational and radical relationships; trigonometric functions; modeling with functions; and inferences and conclusions from data.
+Alignment to the lowa Core Curriculum: Polynomial, rational and radical relationships; trigonometric functions; modeling with functions; and inferences and conclusions from data.